pulumi/docs/tour/basics-programs.md

 To get code to the cloud, you write Pulumi programs in your language of choice.

-> Pulumi currently supports JavaScript and TypeScript, using Node.js, and Python.
-More languages are on their way!
+> Pulumi currently supports JavaScript and TypeScript (using Node.js), Python, and Go.
+> More languages are on their way!

 Pulumi programs are just like normal programs, except for a few important details: